 Disclosure of Terms

-Applicants to Winthrop-University Hospital's GME training programs have full access to contractual terms and eligibility requirements, as well as information on specific benefits.
+Applicants to NYU Winthrop Hospital's GME training programs have full access to contractual terms and eligibility requirements, as well as information on specific benefits.
 Please contact the Office of Academic Affairs for any further information.